 - Twin-twin Transfusion Syndrome (TTTS) Case Study

 The following list of fetal treatment and fetal surgery publications will help you in your search for more information.
-Most are written by members of the Center for Fetal Diagnosis and Treatment team at The Children's Hospital of Philadelphia.
+Most are written by members of the team at Children's Hospital of Philadelphia.
 Find publications about:

 - Abdominal wall defects

 - Congenital diaphragmatic hernia (CDH)

 - Congenital heart disease

 - Congenital hyperinsulinism

 - Ex utero intrapartum treatment (EXIT)

 - Fetal surgery for spina bifida